Shruthi973/Parkinsons-phenotype-modeling/README.md

-# 🧠 Parkinson’s Disease Phenotype Modeling – Subtype Classification & Severity Prediction
+# 🧠 Phenotype Modeling – Subtype Classification & Severity Prediction

 This clinical machine learning project explores the classification of Parkinson's Disease patients into two motor subtypes—Tremor Dominant (TD) vs. Postural Instability and Gait Disorder (PIGD)—and models a continuous severity ratio using psychological, cognitive, and balance-related variables.